Meet our Featured Collaborators

 Jennifer’s interest in food allergies is driven by the experience of raising twin boys who have multiple food allergies.
 Her sons started school the same year Sabrina’s Law was implemented (2005), Ontario legislation that protects children at risk of anaphylaxis.
 With this, Jennifer and her family experienced firsthand the benefits of the work Food Allergy Canada does, as the organization’s advocacy was critical in passing this legislation.

 Her prior professional experience was in business strategy, planning and organizational effectiveness with a focus in sales and marketing functional areas.
 Her clients stemmed across several industries including pharmaceuticals, financial sector, industrial equipment and consumer goods.

-Jennifer Gerdts’ Sandbox Summit focus is Advocacy in Action.
+Jennifer Gerdts’ Sandbox Summit focus was Advocacy in Action.

 Emily Gruenwoldt is the President & CEO of Children’s Healthcare Canada (formerly the Canadian Association of Paediatric Health Centres (CAPHC), and Executive Director of the Paediatric Chairs of Canada (PCC).

 Previous to her work with Children’s Healthcare Canada and PCC, Emily spent ten years with the Canadian Medical Association in various Director-level roles including Professional Affairs, Physician Learning and Development, and Strategy and Innovation.
 Emily has significant healthcare governance experience having served two terms as a board member for both Carefor Home & Health Services and The Ottawa Hospital, and is a current member of the Arnprior Regional Health board.

 In 2017, Emily was recognized by the Ottawa Business Journal as a recipient of the Top Forty Under Forty Award.
 She has also been recognized by the Canadian College of Health Leaders as the national recipient of the Robert Zed Young Health Leader award (2011).